MercersKitchen/Advanced-CS/Pure Java String Lessons/Intro with Strings Only/README.md

   - Example, converting Strings to Ints using JOptionPane: https://www.youtube.com/watch?v=8JOp5yeQoJ4
 - Supply String using Scanner Class, See exemplar in above folder
   - See Youtube: https://www.youtube.com/watch?time_continue=14&v=BHHeXdb47qQ
+- Practice with String Functions, before creating an algorithm for Strings

 Note: Formatting Doubles, ```String s = String.format ("This is how %.3f and %.2f ...
 Nice", float1, float2)```